truelinker/MyungBlog/content/portfolio/WebRTC.md

 2. When starting a video call, the call starts by exchanging each other's media information based on the given network information.
 ![How it works](/img/howWebRTCworks.jpg)
 ---
-The following video shows the implementation.
+The following video shows the demo.
 ![screenshot](/img/WebRTCDemo2.jpg)
 [![Demo video](/img/webrtc_demo.jpg)](https://www.youtube.com/watch?v=PuphKiK7xmE "Demo Video")
+### Click the video demo above. ☝️